ukeSJTU/clc-db/README.md

 ## Help of the Online Webserver

-CLC-DB constructed an online webserver using the Python-based Django framework, achieving the separation of the front-end and back-end.
+CLC-DB constructs an online webserver using the Python-based Django framework, achieving the separation of the front-end and back-end.
 Details of the database running commands are recorded in the README files of both the **frontend** and **backend** folders.

 ## Citing CLC-DB